Skip to Content

-Gas prices spike interest in electric vehicles
+Rising gas prices spike interest in electric vehicles

-"We got the car a few years ago when gas priced weren't as much, but it is very convenient not going to gas station and not worrying about that," said Lisa Mufson behind the wheel of her electric BMW.
+"We got the car a few years ago when gas prices weren't as much, but it is very convenient not going to gas station and not worrying about that," said Lisa Mufson behind the wheel of her electric BMW.

 Electric Audi driver Yvonne Tulloch agrees.

-"With the price of gas, now this is way more economical, "said Tulloch.
+"With the price of gas, now this is way more economical,' said Tulloch.

-She is enjoying free charging that comes with the first few years of owning her Audi.
+She is enjoying free charging that comes with the first few years of owning her Audi - "I wanted to contribute to environment," said Tulloch.

 Even though incentives to buy electric have been phased out and fuel efficiency regulations have been rolled back, people are trading gas guzzlers for electric and hybrids.

 Abraham Chapman drove with his mother to charge her electric VW behind a local bank.
+He says he would like to have his own all-electric vehicle some day.

 Cities and private property owners are investing in charging stations to keep up.

-One new charging area in a lot on the corner of Chapala and Carrillo in Santa Barbara is under construction.
+One new charging area in a lot on the corner of Chapala and Carrillo Streets in Santa Barbara is under construction.

 It is a private lot that looks to be ready to open this Spring.

-That could change as the war with Iran pushes prices up at the pump.
+Electric vehicle sales slipped last year to 7.8 percent of all sales.
+That could see some changes as the war with Iran pushes prices up at the pump.

 Some new models including Ford Mustangs in the $50,000 range.